tinyheero/tinyheero.github.io/_posts/2016-02-26-random-variables.md

 * P(Probability of getting < 4 heads when we flip a coin 5 times)
 * P(Probability of getting > 1 head when we flip a coin 5 times)

+## Discrete vs. Continuous Random Variables

+The other important thing that is worth mentioning is distinguishing between a discrete and a continuous random variable.
+In the examples mentioned above, the numeric values that the random variable mapped to were all discrete values (0, 1, 2, 3, 4, 5).
+This makes all the above random variables discrete random variables.
+This is contrasted to a continuous random variable that maps outcomes to continuous numeric values.

 ## Summary

 Hopefully this post sheds a bit of light on what random variables are and why we use them.
 In some follow-up posts (e.g. probability distributions), the utility of random variables will hopefully become even more clear.
 So stay tuned!